 COVID-19 was first identified on December 13, 2019.
 It was declared a pandemic by the World Health Organization on January 30, 2020.
 This has created some challenges around continuing to work in an office.
 At MJB Lawyers, we have been and continue to monitor the situation regularly.

 (a) The BC Centre for Disease Control’s (BCCDC)website says to watch for symptoms of COVID-19 for up to 14 days after being in contact with others.
 Symptoms are similar to other respiratory illnesses, including the flu and the common cold.
-The most common symptoms are i) Fever.
-Average normal body temperature taken orally is about 37°C. For more on normal body temperature and fevers, see HealthLinkBC's information on body temperatures1;
+Key symptoms of COVID-19 include:

-vii) Loss of sense of smell or taste;
+iii) Loss of sense of smell or taste

 (b) Symptoms can range from mild to severe.
 Some people with COVID-19 have mild illness, but their symptoms may suddenly worsen in a few days.